ljcphillips/clmystery1/README.md

 ![Fork](./img/fork_button.jpg)

 Next you need to download those files to your machine so that you can edit them.
-To do that you need to clone your forked repository.
+To do that you must clone your forked repository.
 See [this Github guide](https://help.github.com/articles/cloning-a-repository/) on how to do this.

 ## Step 2: Investigate